DanLavine/willow/README.md

 }'
 ```

-Each time a counter is incremented, any `Rule.GroubBy` is queried to see which `Rules` a particular Counter might match
+Each time a counter is incremented, any `Rule.GroubBy` is queried to see which `Rules` a particular `Counter` might match
 against.
 Then, when matching against each `Rule`, the `Overrides.KeyValues` are queried to see which `Overrides` match against
 the `Counter`.
 If everything is below the limit, then the `Counter` is either created or incremented by 1.

-There are a few optimizations that are made here.
+Code wise, there are a few optimizations that are made here.
 For example, if there is a `Rule` or `Override` that sets an explicit
 limit to 0, then we know that we can stop processing the request and return a Limit reached error because nothing will process.
 It is up to the client to eventually retry the increment, ideally with an exponential back off.

-Additionally `Counters` can be decremented though:
+Lastly, `Counters` can be decremented though:
 ```
 DELETE /v1/limiter/counters -d ' {
   "KeyValues": {